 If you do not meet these requirements when you apply, you may be accepted as a "non-major."
 Upon completion of all prerequisites, admission to the program will be approved.
 Admission counselors should be consulted for an evaluation of transferability.

 The Electrical/Electronics Engineering Technology program at Ferris leads to a bachelor of science degree.
 Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
 Students must complete all general education requirements as outlined in the General Education section of the University Catalog.

 Ferris State University

 Big Rapids, MI 49307-2291

-The College of Engineering Technology, Electrical/Electronics engineering Technology, BS program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC-ABET)
+The College of Engineering Technology, Electrical/Electronics Engineering Technology, BS program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ETAC-ABET)

 Next accreditation review is 2015.